-- Published provisional workforce data ahead of schedule to support Scottish Government with COVID-19 workforce planning. - Worked with the Care Inspectorate to support improvement activity and provide assurance to Scottish Government on staffing levels in care services. - Responded to 69 requests for data from a range of key stakeholders including Scottish Government, which helped decisions around personal protective equipment (PPE) and vaccine roll-out across the workforce. - In collaboration with NES, we helped to develop the health and social care recruitment portal.
+Strategic Outcome Initiative quality assure and benchmark qualifications such as HNC programmes.
+We developed and published guidance and resources to support the workforce during the pandemic.
+Outcome 3 Published provisional workforce data ahead of schedule to support Scottish Government with COVID-19 workforce planning.
+Worked with the Care Inspectorate to support improvement activity and provide assurance to Scottish Government on staffing levels in care services.
+Responded to 69 requests for data from range of key stakeholders including Scottish Government which helped decisions around Personal Protective Equipment and vaccine roll-out across the workforce.
+In collaboration with NHS Education for Scotland (NES), we helped to develop the health and social care recruitment portal.
 Social service workers engaged positively with the recruitment portal and working together with the Care Inspectorate, we used the data to determine, map and meet the demand for staff.

-Initiatives in other key work areas

-- We implemented an interim communication strategy in place of our planned three-year strategy to build on the positive response to COVID-19 by the SSSC and the national care sector. - We made the move to 100% working from home within 24 hours. - We provided the digital infrastructure required to quickly deliver COVID-19 support initiatives such as the Temporary Social Work Register. - While working remotely, we recruited 44 new staff into the organisation.
-This involved redeveloping our procedures to make sure we could still operate effectively away from the office. - We developed the first steps to Outcomes Based Budgets by linking all budgeted expenditure to our strategic and directorate outcomes. - We managed the Bursaries Hardship Fund to support postgraduate social work students during the pandemic.
+Other key work areas We implemented an interim communication strategy in place of our planned three-year strategy to build on the positive response to COVID-19 by the SSSC and the national care sector.
+We made the move to 100% working from home within 24 hours.
+We provided the digital infrastructure required to quickly deliver COVID-19 support initiatives such as the Temporary Social Work Register.

+Strategic Outcome Initiative While working remotely, we recruited 44 new staff into the organisation.
+This involved redeveloping our procedures to make sure we could still operate effectively away from the office.
+We developed the first steps to Outcomes Based Budgets by linking all budgeted expenditure to our Strategic and Departmental outcomes. • We managed the Bursaries Hardship Fund to support postgraduate Social Work students during the pandemic.